Volkerboehm1971/activities-app/assets/user-stories/US-Homepage.md

 ---
-name: Homage
+name: Activities-App
-about: This is the landing page
+about: An App for planning and getting inspiring activity ideas.
-title: 'homepage'
+title: "(in progress)"
 labels: ''
 assignees: 'Jessica, Volker, Dominik, Richard'